noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 28/1/2021 07:00 am wakeup with electroshock torture.
 Heavy voice to skull from as usual, **Andreu** and **Francesca**. **Saray** also present and also some girls from Genoa, east Genoa.

+- 31/1/2021 from 4:00 am to 8:30 am dream injection to induct to me to do another cycle in the brain washing machine organized by **Andreu** and **Francesca** in Barcelona, to create slaves, zombies of the technology.

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)